RobinAxelsson/personal-jam/__data_records/shool-of-thought.md

 ### Five Epic Team Members 👏

-- one programmed in the 80s
+- one programmed before internet
 - one is from the other side of the globe
 - one is from vocational school
 - one thinks different
-- at least one has humor
+- one has humor